-A2 Minimum Age
+A3 Minimum Age

-- 1. There is no minimum age requirement to participate in the BCAPL National Championships.
+- 1. There is no minimum age requirement to participate in the BCAPL World Championships.
 Minors (under age 18) are welcome and encouraged to participate.
 However, please note the following stipulations: - a.
 Those under the age of 21 may not enter the casino area without an adult. - b.
-An adult must supervise those under the age of 18 in the Convention Center (tournament area) at all times. - c.
-Any minor participating must demonstrate proper use of the equipment. - d.
+An adult must supervise those under the age of 18 in the Convention Center (tournament area) at all times. - Any minors participating must demonstrate proper use of the equipment as well as good pool etiquette. - d.
 This does not override the minimum age requirements for specific divisions (i.e. Senior divisions).

-A3 Formats
+A4 Formats

-1. The standard tournament format is double elimination.
+1. The standard tournament format is true double elimination.
 However, the Tournament Director reserves the right to implement single elimination, triple elimination, or round robin formats at any time if deemed necessary.

-A4 Determining First Break and Home Team
+A5 Determining First Break and Home Team